RationAI/xopat/dynamic_shaders/README.md

 Also, you will want to probably propagate these values to various `HTML` input elements you've defined in `$html` part.

-For more complex examples, see other scripts. **Non-unique names of variables and functions will cause the shader compilation failure or other namespace collision.**
+For more complex examples, see scripts themselves. **Non-unique names of variables and functions will cause the shader compilation failure or other namespace collision.**
 We recommend to extend each custom variable and function name with `$uniqueId`, both for `GLSL` and `JavaScript`.